Follow us on:

 Apart from the obvious environmental benefits, there are financial incentives too.
 Hospitals in many countries have emission thresholds that trigger fines when breached.
 Hospitals that reduce pollution to well below those thresholds can enter the carbon credit market, trading credits with emitters that are unable to meet their targets.

-Equipment trial in Canada The research that culminated in HDR began in 2009 with a partnership with the University of Waterloo in Ontario, Canada, that uncovered just how polluting anesthetics really were.
+The research that culminated in HDR began in 2009 with a partnership with the University of Waterloo in Ontario, Canada, that uncovered just how polluting anesthetics really were.
 That was the beginning of a collaborative journey that proved anesthetics could be captured into a centralized system without hurting the environment.

 “At this point we were one of the very few organizations in the world that claimed to have a system that centralized the capture of the gases, so as we finalized the first version of HDR, we started to apply for patents,” Marian Boyer says.